ampproject/amppackager/monitoring.md

 health and performance, as well as the performance of the underlying requests to the AMP document server.

 `amppackager` provides a few [Prometheus](https://prometheus.io/) metrics for such monitoring.
-They are available via `/metrics` endpoint.
+They are available via the `/metrics` endpoint.

 Prometheus is a powerful monitoring framework.
 We encourage you to fully utilize it to make your monitoring convenient, scalable and automated.
 A few things we